Shola Allyson

-Sola Allyson-Obaniyi, popularly known as Shola Allyson or Sola Allyson (born on 24 September 1971), is a Nigerian soul, folk, and gospel singer and songwriter.
+Sola Allyson-Obaniyi, popularly known as Shola Allyson or Sola Allyson (born on 24 September 1971), is a Nigerian soul, folk, singer, and songwriter.
 She came into limelight with the hit album Eji Owuro (2003), which was the soundtrack album for a film of the same title.
 After Eji Owuro, she released albums including Gbeje F'ori, Ire and Im'oore.
 Her popular songs include "Eji Owuro", "Obinrin Ni Mi", "Aseye", and "Isinmi".
 She is also a voice coach, counsellor and a consultant.
 She also makes music covers for Nigerian movies.

 Early life and education

 Sola Allyson Obaniyi was born in Ikorodu, Lagos State in the early 1970s.
 She was born into a Muslim family.

 She had her primary education at Anglican Primary School, Ikorodu, and attended Shams-el-deen Grammar School, Ikorodu for her secondary education.
 At Government Technical College, Agidingbi, Ikeja, she studied Business Studies and obtained an NBTE Certificate.

 In 1997, she gained admission into The Polytechnic, Ibadan to study Music Technology, majoring in Voice and minoring in Music.
 Professor Oluwole Oladejo Adetiran mentored her music career.
 She later acquired a Higher National Diploma (HND) degree with an Upper Credit.